 Communicating and managing this change is a critical part of ensuring that transformation is realised.
 We will work with your internal project teams and provide as much change management support as required to ensure a smooth transition.

 As outlined in our Project Management & Methodology pages we generally employ a waterfall methodology with elements of an agile approach also.

 This means that usually there are detailed specifications outlining the functionality, business rules, processes, screen elements and data models for each area of the website or web application which we build.
-These specifications go a long way to ensuring new users of systems can quickly learn about their operation.
+These specifications go a long way in ensuring new users of systems can quickly learn about their operation.

-Business, functional and technical documentation also helps ensure that knowledge is easily transferred between the different people required to maintain and support the newly created systems.
+Business, functional and technical documentation also help to ensure that knowledge is easily transferred between the different people required to maintain and support the newly created systems.
 When a new production system is handed over to a client, Revium will create additional documentation to ensure the proper understanding of the system by all users.